Jedrek1996/ExcelReader/README.md

 3. Once the **`dist`** folder is created, rename it to **`build`**.
 4. Update the GitHub repository.
 5. Render will automatically pick up the changes and redeploy.

-## To Do (In progress)
-- (Tenative) upgrade app.
-To add users and relevant CRUD Operations with Mongodb.